 Black Americans are more likely to get pancreatic cancer than any other racial or ethnic group.
 They have the highest incidence rate of pancreatic cancer in the United States – approximately 20% higher than other groups, according to the National Cancer Institute SEER data.

 Although there are many pancreatic cancer risk factors, there is evidence that this disparity is more related to social and access issues rather than biology.

 People at higher risk should listen carefully to their bodies, be aware of any symptoms that are out of the ordinary and openly communicate with their healthcare team.
 Some examples of pancreatic cancer symptoms include back or stomach pain, unexplained weight loss, jaundice and digestive challenges.

 Considering clinical trials is particularly important for pancreatic cancer patients who are part of an ethnic or racial minority group.

 Pancreatic cancer patients who participate in clinical research have better outcomes, and every treatment available today was approved through a clinical trial.
 The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options.
-They give patients early access to leading-edge treatments that can lead to progress in research, improved treatment options and better outcomes.
+They give patients early access to leading-edge investigational treatments that can lead to progress in research, improved treatment options and better outcomes.
 Without increased enrollment, it is very challenging to approve new and better treatment options.

-The I’m In campaign explains why the patient’s ethnic and racial background is also so important for clinical trials, stating, “According to the Food and Drug Administration (FDA), increased diversity in clinical trials could help researchers find better ways to fight diseases that disproportionately impact certain populations.”
+When clinical trials lack racial and ethnic diversity, trial results may not apply to all types of patients.
+According to the Food and Drug Administration (FDA), increased diversity in clinical trials could help researchers find better ways to fight diseases that disproportionately impact certain populations.